 A wine’s vintage is the year in which the grapes to make it were harvested.
-To make a vintage wine, winemakers have to gather all grapes in the same year.
+To make a vintage wine, winemakers must gather all grapes in the same year.
 If they blend wines from different years, the result is a non-vintage wine.

 To better understand the concept, let us discuss which wines are vintage and why, and how to find the best wine vintages.